-Career and Technical Education (CTE) Laptop loans are available for students enrolled in a CTE Associate of Applied Science Degree or Certificate program.
-Laptops can be borrowed for one semester at a time and can be picked up at the College of DuPage Library.
+Career and Technical Education (CTE) Laptop and Wi-Fi Hotspot loans are available for students enrolled in a CTE Associate of Applied Science Degree or Certificate program.
+Laptops and Wi-Fi Hotspots can be borrowed for one semester at a time and can be picked up at the College of DuPage Library.

-Your use of a College of DuPage CTE Needs Based laptop is governed by the College of DuPage policies outlined below.
+Your use of a College of DuPage CTE Needs Based laptop or Wi-Fi hotspot is governed by the College of DuPage policies outlined below.
 By completing this form you agree to abide by these policies.

-You are expected to make every reasonable effort to protect your laptop from damage and to use it for appropriate academic purposes.
-If you withdraw or drop all courses for the semester you are required to return your device (including power adaptor and computer bag) to the Library no later than ONE WEEK after your withdraw/drop date.
-Otherwise items are to be returned to the Library by the end of the semester.
+You are expected to make every reasonable effort to protect your laptop or Wi-Fi hotspot from damage and to use it for appropriate academic purposes.
+If you withdraw or drop all courses for the semester you are required to return the devices (including power adaptor and computer bag) to the Library no later than ONE WEEK after your withdraw/drop date.
+Otherwise items loaned for summer 2023 are to be returned to the Library by Monday, Aug.
+7, 2023.
 If items are not returned, they will be considered lost.
-If your laptop or other equipment is damaged or lost, you will be responsible for costs associated with repair or replacement.

 Additional software may be installed ONLY if required by syllabus or for instructional use.